capensis/canopsis-nagios/README.md

                     (note: if we cannot read/create the file, the cache will only run in memory)
-    cache_size =    Number of messages to store in cache (1000) autosync =     Delay in seconds between two automatic flush of the cache into 'cache_file'.
+    cache_size =    Number of messages to store in cache (1000) autosync =      Delay in seconds between two automatic sync of the cache into 'cache_file'.
                     If < 0 disable autosync (note: the cache will always be stored when the module is unloaded).
 If = 0 cache every time (this is not recommended as it may consumes lot of I/O) (default: 60)
     autoflush =     Delay in seconds between two automatic flush of the cache into the AMQP bus if it is available (60)
     rate =          Delay in ms between two messages when depiling (5) flush =         Number of messages to send when depiling (-1: means it is calculated at runtime)